Home Frequently Asked Questions

 We use the UN definition of 'youth', which views young people as those between the ages of 15 and 24 years.
 However, many of the countries we work in have broader definitions of ‘youth’ with some partner countries identifying those as old as 35 years as young people and with ‘youth’ usually starting at 18 years.

 We also acknowledge that strict definitions of ‘youth’ are not always appropriate when working with people with disabilities who in later life often encounter the same challenges younger people would experience due to the barriers they face as a result of their disability.
-As such, our work with ‘youth’ will broadly focus on those between 18 and 24 years whilst understanding that in some cases our work with ‘youth’ must include a broader and older set of beneficiaries.
+As such, our work with ‘youth’ will broadly focus on those between 18 and 24 years whilst understanding that in some cases our work with ‘youth’ must include a broader and older set of young people.

 We also acknowledge that strict definitions of ‘youth’ are not always appropriate when working with people with disabilities who in later life often encounter the same challenges younger people would experience due to the barriers they face as a result of their disability.
-As such, our work with ‘youth’ will broadly focus on those between 18 and 24 years whilst understanding that in some cases our work with ‘youth’ must include a broader and older set of beneficiaries.
+As such, our work with ‘youth’ will broadly focus on those between 18 and 24 years whilst understanding that in some cases our work with ‘youth’ must include a broader and older set of young people.

 No. We feel that many of the challenge’s children with disabilities face cut across the particular impairment of the child.
 Poverty, stigma and inaccessible services are barriers that all children with disabilities can encounter, no matter their impairment type.
-We believe that our child-centred and rights-based approach to combating the obstacles to inclusion can improve the lives of all children with disabilities.
+We believe that our child-centered and rights-based approach to combating the obstacles to inclusion can improve the lives of all children with disabilities.

-Nonetheless, we understand that each child is unique and that their particular impairment or condition will almost certainly impact upon the specific support they need and where needed, we call upon the expertise of individuals or organisations in a particular impairment.
+Nonetheless, we understand that each child is unique and that their particular impairment or condition will almost certainly impact upon the specific support they need and where needed, we call upon the expertise of individuals or organizations in a particular impairment.
 As such, our work seeks to address the specific barriers encountered by children with specific impairments whilst acknowledging that much of the work we do breaking down environmental, institutional and attitudinal barriers will improve the lives of children with a range of disabilities.

-Nonetheless, we understand that each child is unique and that their particular impairment or condition will almost certainly impact upon the specific support they need and where needed, we call upon the expertise of individuals or organisations in a particular impairment.
+Nonetheless, we understand that each child is unique and that their particular impairment or condition will almost certainly impact upon the specific support they need and where needed, we call upon the expertise of individuals or organizations in a particular impairment.
 As such, our work seeks to address the specific barriers encountered by children with specific impairments whilst acknowledging that much of the work we do breaking down environmental, institutional and attitudinal barriers will improve the lives of children with a range of disabilities.

-No, but as a rights based organisation we take particular account of thematic areas where the rights enshrined in the UN Convention on the Rights of Persons with Disabilities and the UN Convention on the Rights of the Child overlap – including important issues such as education, health and social inclusion.
+No, but as a rights based organization we take particular account of thematic areas where the rights enshrined in the UN Convention on the Rights of Persons with Disabilities and the UN Convention on the Rights of the Child overlap – including important issues such as education, health and social inclusion.
 We are aware that the most disadvantaged children and families, and those living in poverty, often have complex needs and that meaningfully addressing these needs may cut across multiple thematic areas.

 Part of our mission is to facilitate the inclusion of children with disabilities and their families in all aspects of daily life; as such we are open to supporting projects which address any of the numerous barriers to this across Africa.
 We do not require our partners to focus on particular thematic areas, choosing instead to focus on organisations that use the social model of disability when planning their interventions.